CRM5 is currently on the way and most likely to be shipped sometime in early 2010.

 No more Tabs

 CRM5 now also supports Team Ownership apart from the already existing ones (User owned and Organization owned).
-A good needed
+A well-needed feature indeed.

 New Features for Administrators